lamw/vsphere-8-lab-deployment/README.md

 ## Configuration

-Before you can run the script, you will need to edit the script and update a number of variables to match your deployment environment.
-Details on each section is described below including actual values used in my home lab environment.
+Before running the script, you will need to edit the environment configuration file, that contains all the relevant variables that are used within the deployment scripts.
+With the variables externalize from the deployment script, you can now have different configuration files for different environments or deployments, which are then passed to the deployment script.

+See [sample-my-config.ps1](sample-my-config.ps1) for an example

 This section describes the credentials to your physical vCenter Server in which the vSphere 8.x lab environment will be deployed to:
 ```console